ChesterJGreen/student-workbook/src/reflections/wk4/quiz4.md

 **8.** In the `MVC` design pattern, who is responsible for making calls to `APIs`?
 <!-- enter you answer in the space below -->
 ```
+the controller
 ```
 **9.** What is the purpose of encapsulation in programming?
 <!-- enter you answer in the space below -->
 ```
+it keeps code organized and cleaner
 ```
 **10.** What is `HTTP` response code for a successful request?
 <!-- enter you answer in the space below -->